pablodecm/phd_thesis/src/103_chapter_3.md

 it is often useful to factorise out
 $p(z_f = g| \boldsymbol{\theta}, z_\textrm{PDF})
 p(z_f = g| \boldsymbol{\theta}, z_\textrm{PDF})$ the latents subspace
-that depend directly
+that depends directly
 on the subset of parameters of interest from those that do not.
-Sometimes the conditional observations in that latent subspace can be analytically expressed, or their dimensionality is low enough to use non-parametric density estimation techniques efficiency, which can greatly simplify the modelling of changes in the parameters of interest.
+Sometimes the conditional observations in that latent subspace can be analytically expressed, or their dimensionality is low enough to use non-parametric density estimation techniques effectively, which can greatly simplify the modelling of changes in the parameters of interest.